HathorNetwork/rfcs/projects/wallet-service-reliable-integration/0001-design.md

 **Transitions**:
 - On receiving a `NEW_VERTEX_ACCEPTED` event:
+  - **Guards**: if the `checkNew` guard (described in the Guards section) returns false, the machine will transition to the `CONNECTED.idle` state and ignore this event.
   - **Actions**: The machine stores the event using the `storeEvent` action.
   - **Target**: The machine transitions to the `handlingVertexAccepted` sub-state.
 - On receiving a `VERTEX_METADATA_CHANGED` event:
+  - **Guards**: if the `checkNew` guard (described in the Guards section) returns false, the machine will transition to the `CONNECTED.idle` state and ignore this event.
   - **Actions**: The machine stores the event using the `storeEvent` action.
   - **Target**: The machine transitions to the `handlingMetadataChanged` sub-state.
 - On receiving a `LOAD_STARTED` event: